-- 1. Rotate the tong to the "open throat" position.
+- 1) Rotate the tong to the "open throat" position.
 Ensure tong and backup doors (if equipped) are closed.
-Fully extend the lift cylinder - 2.
-De-energize the power unit. - Repeatedly actuate the tong motor control valve lever IN BOTH DIRECTIONS to dissipate any residual pressure in the 2. valve and motor. - Remove the hydraulic SUPPLY line from the equipment.
-4. - Repeatedly actuate the remaining control valve levers IN BOTH DIRECTIONS to dissipate any residual pressure in the remainder of the hydraulic control system. - Disconnect the hydraulic RETURN line from the equipment.
-7. - Disconnect remaining hoses such as case drains, or lines connected to the turns counter.
+Fully extend the lift cylinder - 2) De-energize the power unit. - Repeatedly actuate the tong motor control valve lever IN BOTH DIRECTIONS to dissipate any residual pressure in the valve and motor. - 4) Remove the hydraulic SUPPLY line from the equipment. - 5) Repeatedly actuate the remaining control valve levers IN BOTH DIRECTIONS to dissipate any residual pressure in the remainder of the hydraulic control system. - 7) Disconnect the hydraulic RETURN line from the equipment. - 8) Disconnect remaining hoses such as case drains, or lines connected to the turns counter.

 HYDRAULIC PRESSURES AS HIGH AS OPERATING PRESSURE MAY REMAIN TRAPPED IN SMALL AREAS OF THE EQUIPMENT.
-ENSURE ALL MAINTENANCE IS CARRIED OUT BY A QUALIFIED SER-VICE TECHNICIAN, AND THAT ADEQUATE PERSONAL PROTECTIVE EQUIPMENT IS USED TO GUARD AGAINST PRESSURE INJURIES
+ENSURE ALL MAINTENANCE IS CARRIED OUT BY A QUALIFIED SERVICE TECHNICIAN, AND THAT ADEQUATE PERSONAL PROTECTIVE EQUIPMENT IS USED TO GUARD AGAINST PRESSURE INJURIES

-3. 🗌 Perform an initial wash of the tool in order to remove the majority of dirt and grease build-up.
+3. 🗌 Perform an initial wash of the tong in order to remove the majority of dirt and grease build-up.
 Ensure adequate containment is in place to prevent environmental contamination from residual hydraulic fluid and dirty grease.
-4. Perform a visual inspection of all fasteners and protruding body pieces (example: hydraulic valve mounts, inlet & outlet line supports, tong legs, shifter handle pivot lugs).
+4. 🗌 Remove the access panel on the side of the tong directly adjacent to the shifter mechanism.
+5. 🗌 Use a flashlight to perform a visual inspection of the gear train through the access panel and the opening of the rotary gear.
+If gear damage or chips of metal are seen, the tong should be removed from service and overhauled to avoid further damage.
+Replace access panel when inspection is complete.
+6. 🗌 Perform a visual inspection of all fasteners and protruding body pieces (example: hydraulic valve mounts, inlet & outlet line supports, tong legs, shifter handle pivot lugs).
 Tighten or replace loose or missing fasteners.
 McCoy recommends that damaged or missing body parts be repaired or replaced as soon as possible.
-5. 🗌 Inspect the jaws and dies on the tong and backup.
+7. 🗌 Inspect the jaws and dies.
 Inspect the jaw roller pins for signs of damage - replace pins if necessary.
-If the damaged pins are welded in place, replace the entire jaw assembly.
+If the pins are welded in place, replace the entire jaw assembly.
 Ensure dies are secure in the jaw - replace worn dies if necessary.
 Ensure that the jaw rollers rotate freely.
 Check to ensure the size of the loaded jaws match the size of casing or pipe you are running.
-6. Remove the access panel on the side of the tong directly adjacent to the shifter mechanism.
-7. Use a flashlight to perform a visual inspection of the gear train through the access panel and the opening of the rotary gear.
-If gear damage or chips of metal are seen, the tong should be removed from service and overhauled to avoid further damage.
-Replace access panel when inspection is complete.
 8. 🗌 Perform a visual inspection of all lifting points - if visible damage is seen, including cracks, broken lugs, distorted metal, etc. replace damaged part(s) before placing tong in service.
 Also inspect all chains, master links, and turnbuckles - again, if any damage is noted replace the damaged part(s) before placing the tong in service.
-9. 🗌 Check to see if backup is parallel to the tong - if the backup is resting at an angle, one of the front leg springs is likely broken or fatigued to the point it must be replaced.
-10. 🗌 Inspect tool for signs of premature wear, or moving parts that are rubbing (bare metal where there used to be paint is a good indication of wear.
-11. 🗌 Inspect backing pin(s).
+9. 🗌 Inspect tong for signs of premature wear, or moving parts that are rubbing (bare metal where there used to be paint is a good indication of wear.
+0. 🗌 Inspect backing pin(s).
 If cracked, broken, or bent it (they) must be replaced.
-12. 🗌 Inspect top and bottom brake band linings - replace if necessary.
+1. 🗌 Inspect top and bottom brake band linings - replace if necessary.
 Unequal wear of the brake bands indicates that the brake band tension is not evenly adjusted.
 Refer to the maintenance section of the manual for instructions on properly adjusting brake bands.
-13. 🗌 Perform a visual inspection of all hydraulic lines.
+2. 🗌 Perform a visual inspection of all hydraulic lines.
+Replace flexible lines if they appear to be cracked, fatigued, or have visible signs of wear from contact with a rigid object.
+3. 🗌 Perform a visual inspection of all hydraulic lines.
 Replace flexible lines if they appear to be cracked, fatigued, or have visible signs of wear from contact with a rigid object.